Republic of Korea

 Targets

-The MoE announces the mandatory recycling rate for each item annually, considering factors such as recycling market conditions, collection and recycling capacity, and economic circumstances.
+The MoE annually announces the mandatory recycling rate for each item, taking into account factors such as recycling market conditions, collection and recycling capacity, and economic circumstances.
 The graph below illustrates the mandatory recycling rates for select packaging items from 2008-2024, presented on a four-year basis.

 Figure 2.
 Mandatory recycling rate of selected packaging in Korea’s EPR system from 2008 to 2024.
 (Compiled from annual announcement for mandatory recycling rate from OECD, 2014; Recycling Info Korea, n.d.)